SpecFlowOSS/SpecFlowWiki/Plugins.md

 </specFlow>
 ```

-Steps for creating any of these three are similar.
-For all of them, you have to name the assembly after a convention.
-It needs to have the suffix ".SpecFlowPlugin".
+The steps required to create plugins of all types are similar.
+All plugins require the suffix ".SpecFlowPlugin".

 ### Generator Plugin
 Needed steps for creating a Generator Plugin